joaquinsalas/poverty/README.md

 ## Census-based regression stage

+## Satellite-based inference stage

 In the second stage, Sentinel-2 satellite imagery is linked to the poverty estimates obtained from the census-based regression stage, enabling prediction at finer spatial resolutions through image-based learning.

 The models for this stage are implemented in the code/earth-observations-stage directory and use the spectral and spatial information contained in multispectral Sentinel-2 imagery.
 This stage incorporates a range of learning paradigms, including convolutional neural networks (CNNs), transformer-based architectures, graph-based methods, and Capsule Attention Networks (CAN).
 Together, these models capture complex spectral–spatial relationships in satellite data to support scalable, high-resolution poverty mapping.

-## Satellite-based inference stage

-In the second stage, Sentinel-2 satellite imagery is linked to the estimated poverty values, enabling poverty prediction at finer spatial resolutions using deep learning models.

 # Reproducibility and code structure